pterodactyl/documentation/wings/1.0/installing.md

 :::

 ## Configure
 Once you have installed Wings and the required components, the next step is to create a node on your installed Panel.
-Go to your Panel administrative view, select Nodes from the sidebar, and click create new.
+Go to your Panel administrative view, select Nodes from the sidebar, and on the right side click Create New button.

-After you have done created a node, click on it and there will be a tab called Configuration.
-Copy the code block and paste it into a new file called `config.yml` in `/etc/pterodactyl` and save it.
+After you have created a node, click on it and there will be a tab called Configuration.
+Copy the code block content, paste it into a new file called `config.yml` in `/etc/pterodactyl` and save it.

 ![](./../../.vuepress/public/wings_configuration_example.png)